 - Jasper doesn’t plagiarise.
 It doesn’t take whole sentences from other pages, but decides word by word what should come next.
 As such, the content it gives you is unique.

 - Contrary to what people often say, I can’t see that there’s anything wrong with Jasper’s creativity.
 Cambridge dictionary defines creativity as “the ability to produce or use original and unusual ideas”.
 When I was working on the microcopy article, Jasper gave me this snippet of text:

 “Microcopy is a form of design that’s been around for centuries.
 From the early examples found in incunables and medieval manuscripts, to more recent iterations like England’s 1665 Charter of Liberties, or even just a few years ago with The New York Times redesign which famously changed its headline typeface from serif to sans-serif.”

 It’s a bit, well, cuckoo, but definitely original and unusual.
 And this brings me to the next point:

 - You have to be very careful with facts.
 Very, very careful.
-When I wrote about microcopy, Jarvis started by giving me this:
+When I wrote about microcopy, Jasper started by giving me this:

 “The term microcopy was first used in the early 1990s by Nick Fajt, a microcopy writer at Apple.”

-I wasn’t convinced that I could trust this sentence, so I asked Jarvis for new input.
+I wasn’t convinced that I could trust this sentence, so I asked Jasper for new input.
 It then gave me this: